pelaillo/chip_asm/README.md

 I think that the best way to climb that stair is a hands-on approach.
 Starting from a simple working program and build upon it.
 I am just tarting to climb and this is my journey's logbook.

 ###Where to start?
 There is a Debian based buildroot that is ready to be flashed to the c.h.i.p.
 The instructions are in Next Thing website.
+It's important to learn also how to connect to the c.h.i.p. via ssh or usb cable.
 My assembler of choice is the Flat Assembler (FASM), freeware and open source.
 There is a version of fasm that targets ARM, but the assembler needs an x86-compatible computer to run.
 Get it on http://arm.flatassembler.net.
 It is very simple to setup either in windows or in linux and it behaves the same on each platform.
 It will no matter for our purposes.
-Once connected to the c.h.i.p. through your x86 computer, write the following on your text editor of choice and save it:
+Write the following on your text editor of choice and save it:

 #####*hello.asm*
 ```asm